 Drinking a glass of wine or a cocktail after work with friends is socially acceptable if it happens once in a while.
 However, for those who drink too much on one occasion or over a long time will feel its effects on their bodies and health.
 Many people believe that alcohol addiction is passed down through genetics or is a learned behavior if their parents or grandparents had a history of alcohol abuse.
 Regardless of the reasons for their drinking, individuals who believe they, or a loved one, are drinking too much should seek alcoholism treatment.

 How much alcohol one consumes will determine how much damage they are causing to their body.
-When people drink large amounts of alcohol, it can affect every aspect in everyday life.
-According to a recent medical article on the effects of alcohol on the body, studies show that drinking one to two alcoholic beverages can help prevent heart disease; however, for those who consume large amounts of alcohol increase the risk of a heart attack or stroke.
+When people drink large amounts of alcohol, it can affect every aspect of everyday life.
+According to a recent medical article on the effects of alcohol on the body, studies show that drinking one to two alcoholic beverages can help prevent heart disease; however, those who consume large amounts of alcohol increase the risk of a heart attack or stroke.